 Why Queer Liberation Is an Environmental Justice Issue

 Once we stop seeing these fights for humanity as separate, we open ourselves up to the possibility of learning from each other in deeper ways.
-At a recent rally, Dr. Angela Davis said, "If we want an intersectional perspective, the trans community is showing us the way.
+At a 2020 rally, Dr. Angela Davis said, "If we want an intersectional perspective, the trans community is showing us the way.
 The trans community has taught us to challenge that which is perceived to be normal.
 If we can challenge the gender binary, we can challenge prisons."

 And when you start to recognize that prisons are often built on environmental hazard sites such as coal ash dumps, it becomes very clear that one single issue has many, many layers of oppression.
 The fight for queer rights is often interwoven with the fight for justice for the earth and its people.